What If They Don’t Come Back To Church?

 COVID-19 has completely changed our church experience forever.
 But what will happen when the powers that be allow us to return to our gilded Christian castles?
 Will our church experience return to the pre-COVID state?
 I don’t think so.
 But that could be a good thing.

-For months churches have worked hard to bring the church experience into people's homes via Facebook Live and other online avenues.
+For months churches have worked hard to bring a worship experience into people’s homes via Facebook Live and other online avenues.
 At first, it was exciting going to church in your PJs, but as the weeks (and months) have labored on, interest has waned, and people are more likely to sleep in than switch on the broadcast.
 This unique predicament has revealed some uniquely troubling problems for the modern church.
 Before you get too concerned, there is good news also.

-The format is outdated.
+The Format is outdated

 These models are not producing deeply devoted disciples, but politically influenced zealots and biblically illiterate feelers.
 Paul would call them “little children, tossed by the waves and blown around by every wind of teaching, by human cunning with cleverness in the techniques of deceit.”
 (Ephesians 4:14)